 - publishers of our newsletters, student handbooks and course material

 - call centres and call training centres (including the third party that conducts member surveys on our behalf)

 - printers and distributors of direct marketing material

-- transcript recording service providers, in relation to disciplinary proceedings
+- transcript recording service providers, in relation to disciplinary proceedings.

-- regulatory bodies as required by law
+- law enforcement and regulatory bodies as required by law

 - other professional bodies of which a CPA Australia member is also a member in relation to disciplinary proceedings; and

 - CPA Australia and CPA Australia Advice may also share personal information in relation to the professional conduct administration of CPA Australia members and public practitioners’ quality reviews, but only in so far as that personal information is relevant to the other company.

 For CPA Australia Advice, this may include for Authorised Representatives and their Advisers to insurers, financial services organisations, payment systems operators, fraud bureaus or other organisations to identify, investigate or prevent fraud or other misconduct and external dispute resolution schemes.